IntoTheVoid-61/IMU-Calibration/README.md

 ## External Calibration Tool
 For magnetometer calibration, the repository integrates with the *Magneto* software, available here:
 👉 [Magneto Download Page](https://sailboatinstruments.blogspot.com/2011/09/improved-magnetometer-calibration-part.html)
+	For convenience Magneto software is also present in the repository

 ---